 The enclosure tamper input notifies the monitoring station or remote computer that the enclosure has been opened.
+If the tamper switch is already mounted in your ICT enclosure, simply cut the cable tie once the enclosure is in place to allow the switch to actuate.
+Otherwise, mount the tamper switch to the enclosure with the bracket provided.

-The tamper input switch and steel bracket provided should be correctly mounted into the enclosure and secured to the wall.
-The tamper input switch terminals are connected in series with the tamper input (TP) and the V- terminal of the power supply (or any other system input designated and programmed as a 24HR tamper alarm input).
-When the tamper input is triggered, trouble input AExxx:01 on the power supply will be opened.
+When the tamper input switch terminals are connected in series with the dedicated tamper input (TP) and V-terminal of the power supply, it will open the trouble input AExxx:01 on the power supply.
+Alternatively, connect the tamper switch to any other system input designated and programmed as a 24HR tamper alarm input.